December 31st

 Meaning of the subhAShita:

-A (student) acquired a quarter from the teacher, a quarter from his own intelligence, a quarter is grasped over time (and) a quarter from the classmates.
+A (student) acquires a quarter (of the knowledge) from his teacher, a quarter from his own intelligence, a quarter is grasped over time (and) a quarter from his classmates.

 Commentary:

-For one's learning, sources are many.
-He cannot rely upon the teacher to prepare a potent potion of the lessons and feed it to him all at once.
+For one's learning sources are many.
+One cannot expect a teacher to prepare a potent potion for every lesson and feed it to him all at once.
 The teacher's contribution to one's learning is only twenty-five percent.
-The other twenty-five percent comes from the student's own interest and perceptions.
+The other twenty-five percent comes from the student's own interests and perceptions.
 One quarter comes from his fellow mates.
 Due to differences in perception, fellow students might have a different outlook.
-Those outlooks give insight into the topic from a different angle many a time.
+Those outlooks give insight into the topic from a different angle many a times.
 Hence, even classmates contribute to one's learning.
 Another quarter comes over time.
-Although one has memorized all the chapters and scriptures, new meanings shall dawn to him over a period of time.
+Although one has memorized all the chapters and scriptures, new meanings shall dawn upon him over a period of time.
 With age and maturity, comes a deeper understanding of the concepts learnt in grade school sometimes!

 Learning doesn't stop after graduation.
 Like the poet says, a quarter of the knowledge is gained over time!
 Learning is a constant process.
-Someone once said, "I am learning all the time; my tombstone will be my diploma!"
+Someone said, "I am learning all the time; my tombstone will be my diploma!"
 Anyone who stops learning is old; his chronological age doesn't matter.
 There is something new to learn every day if one pays attention.
 Learning is a treasure that follows its owner everywhere.
-Why not earn with all the effort?!
+Why not learn with all effort and attention?!

 pada vigrahaH: